ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.3.2 =
+* Fixed problems with new option to ignore specific articles introduced in version 7.3 beta 2

+= 7.3.1 =
+* Added extra field to Link Library widget to allow users to select category(ies) to be displayed

+= 7.3 =
+* Official 7.3 version containing all features from beta 1 to 4

+= 7.3 Beta 4 =
+* Added CSS rules for new visibility toggle buttons

+= 7.3 Beta 3 =
+* Added new option when displaying categories as visibility toggles to add show all and hide all buttons

 = 7.3 Beta 2 =
 * Added new global option to specify articles to be ignored when sorting links by title